casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 ### Costs and Minimums

-The following are current costs and minimum amounts, but up-to-date values can be pulled from the network `chainspec`.
+The following are costs and minimum amounts for version 1.4.8, but up-to-date values should be pulled from the network `chainspec`.

 Transfer Cost: 100,000,000 motes or 0.1 **CSPR**